ticki/Open-Sea/wiki/glossary.md

 `Tile`    |            | A graphic that is drawn as part of the background.
 The tilemap is made of these, and has exactly one every 16x16 pixels.
 `TileMap` |            | The tile data for a map.
-`View`    |            | A game state, like the main menu, or exploring the world.
+`View`    |            | A game state, like the main menu, or exploring the world. object    |            | Basically just a unified term for both props and entities.